 Android is far more complicated than iOS, as each device manufacturer often makes small changes to the operating system.
 This can have great but unknown security implications and introduce new bugs or even introduce spyware.

 Currently two versions of Android are actively maintained, Version 5.x (Lollipop) and 6.0.1 (Marshmallow).
 All previous versions of Android are no longer maintained and therefore do not receive any security updates.
 You can check what version of Android you are running in your settings, and compare it with the latest version number.

-CyanogenMod provides plenty of installation guides that seem confusing at first, but if followed thoroughly can make it easier for you to run a secure and open-source version of Android on their phone, freeing themselves from their manufacturer.
+CyanogenMod provides plenty of installation guides that seem confusing at first, but if followed thoroughly can make it easier for you to run a secure and open-source version of Android on your phone.

 In iOS, and starting with version 6 in Android, you have the opportunity to selectively give each app permissions after you install it.
 That means that you can deny an app access to your GPS, microphone, or camera.
 Make use of this!